 Reduced ice cover also has the potential to lengthen the shipping season.
 The navigation season increased by an average of eight days between 1994 and 2011: extra days for shipping can benefit commerce, but navigable conditions can also increase shoreline scouring and bring in more invasive species.

+Water levels in the Great Lakes fluctuate naturally, and it is more likely than not that levels will decline with a changing climate.
 Changes in lake levels can influence the amount of cargo that can be carried through them on ships.
 On average, a 1,000-foot ship sinks one inch lower in the water for every 270 tons of cargo it carries.
 If a ship is currently limited by water depth, any lowering of lake levels will result in a reduction in the amount of cargo it can transport to Great Lakes ports.

 In addition, fluctuating lake levels influence how people use and interact with shorelines.
 During sustained low water periods, development marches closer to the lake, shorefront landowners “groom” emergent coastal wetlands, and increased navigational dredging is needed.
 When lake levels go up, erosion and flooding, particularly when coupled with storms, can threaten properties and public safety.